 4. Challenges of Applying Six Sigma to Software Development

-There are a number of deficiencies that make Six Sigma either inapplicable or undesirable in certain settings but there are also some useful concepts that would be interesting to look at for software businesses.
+Several deficiencies make Six Sigma either inapplicable or undesirable in certain settings.
+Still, some useful concepts would be interesting for software businesses.

-Let’s first have a look at some of those limitations before moving on to the benefits in the next section.
+Let’s first look at some of those limitations before moving on to the benefits in the next section.

 4.1 Limited in Scope and Utility

-By comparison to The Toyota Way which, in our view, is the gold standard model of business management (as the history of Toyota share prices may indicate), the targets of Six Sigma are less ambitious by comparison.
+In comparison to The Toyota Way, which, in our view, is the gold standard model of business management (as the history of Toyota share prices may indicate), Six Sigma targets are less ambitious compared.

 This stretches the limits of the application of Six Sigma significantly.

-A quick look at how Six Sigma works is sufficient to understand that it’s only designed and equipped for controlling quality under specific conditions.
+A quick look at how Six Sigma works are sufficient to understand that it’s only designed and equipped to control quality under specific conditions.

-In fact, Six Sigma is centred around DMAIC, a data-driven method for continuous improvement and optimization of business processes.
-That’s what it is, and what it’s meant to be.
+Six Sigma is centred around DMAIC, a data-driven method for continuously improving and optimising business processes.
+That’s what it is and what it’s meant to be.

 Any additional efforts to stretch its usability seems, in our view, a (poor) way of marketing the consultancy industry and the services that have flourished around it.

-In addition to quality control, you also need to look after your people, your organization’s culture, as well as external challenges like competition, technological disruptions, and economic mood swings.
+In addition to quality control, you must look after your people, your organization’s culture, and external challenges like competition, technological disruptions, and economic mood swings.

-Whether you are in the business of software development or something else, Six Sigma may bring benefits to quality control, but it will need to neatly fit in a much larger framework that deals with other types of challenges.
+Whether you are in the business of software development or something else, Six Sigma may bring benefits to quality control.
+Still, it will need to neatly fit in a much larger framework dealing with other challenges.